rufusroflpunch/sam/doc/INSTALL.md

 ### Main Library

 No installation required for the main library.
-Just add the library folder to your projects include directories, then `#include "vm.h"`.
+Just add the library folder to your projects include directories, then `#include <vm.h>`.

-### Samples
+### Samples, Assembler (sasm) and runner (sasm-run)

 This project uses CMake.
-To compile the samples under the samples folder, just run the appopriate cmake command to generate the project files.
+To build, follow these instructions:

-For instance, to create makefiles:
+1. `$ mkdir build` from man Sam folder.

-1. `cmake -G "Unix Makefiles"`
+2. `$ cd build`
-2. `make`
+3. `$ cmake ..` to create the setting appropriate build files.
+This example assumes you will be using Makefiles.

-This will compile the binaries.
+4. `$ make run_tests` to run the tests.

-### Sasm
+5. `$ make sasm_full` to build sasm and sasm-run.

-The assembler (sasm) and VM interpreter (sasm-run) can be built the same as above with CMake.
+6. `$ make samples` to build the samples.